-What If scenario analysis also called as WISA, is generally used in business project analysis which points out unanticipated adversities which can make that project unstable and thus helps in proactive handling of the situation.
-But just to go deeper in the process if we use this (though in simple, non-technical form) in our daily personal financial life, then we may be able to avoid many disasters to happen.
+What If scenario analysis also called WISA, is generally used in business project analysis which points out unanticipated adversities that can make the project unstable, and thus helps in proactive handling of the situation.
+In a Non-technical form if we look at this broadly then this analysis can be applied to many other areas in life including personal finances, then we may prepare ourselves for many uncertainties in life.

 - What if I lose my job?

 - What if I die tomorrow?

 - What if the emergency fund advised does not suffice in future?

 - What if the Term plan/health plan advised does not suit my profile later?